kamusis/vsix-downloader/README.md

 ## Features

 - Search for extensions by name
+- Show detailed extension information:
+  - Display name and publisher
+  - Version number
+  - Description
+  - Installation count
+  - Rating and number of ratings
+- Interactive mode for extension name input
 - Download VSIX files directly from the VS Code Marketplace
-- Show extension statistics (install count, ratings)
 - Progress tracking for downloads
 - Automatic retry on network errors